 In this paper, we have examined the process of fire service modernisation, against the backdrop of the general LGMA, looking specifically at FRS involvement in community safety partnerships as a case study.
 We suggest that fire services across the country have worked hard over a decade of LGMA to become included in modern local government through modernisation, inspection and improvement.
 However, and in a reflection of ongoing centre / local relations, modern local government has not reciprocated by including FRS on equal terms in partnerships.
 As such, The incentive for further involvement and engagement by FRS seems somewhat to be lacking, especially at a time when some in the fire service are still questioning the need for modernisation, the speed of its progress and the nature of its implementation (Labour Research Department 2008).

-The engagement of the fire and rescue services with crime prevention seems also to have come full circle, FRS are not just espousing crime prevention messages, but being almost entirely subsumed by them.
-This situation should perhaps be revisited if FRS are expected to maintain their position as Fire and Rescue Services, rather than subsections of police forces or adjuncts to local authorities, within modern local government.
+The engagement of the fire and rescue services with crime prevention seems also to have come full circle, from their interwar inclusion in constabularies to their current position whereFRS are not just espousing crime prevention messages, but being almost entirely subsumed by them.
+This situation should perhaps be revisited if FRS are expected to maintain their position as Fire and Rescue Services, rather than returned to being subsections of police forces or adjuncts to local authorities, within modern local government.

 References: